Strategic Plan Rationale

 The DCSD Board of Education considered the stakeholder input, and accepted the recommended revisions to our strategic plan framework in June 2019.
 From there, school district teams utilized the input to craft objectives and strategic initiatives to drive our work over the next five years.
 During this strategy development phase, additional stakeholder input was gathered to generate and test ideas.

 While we are confident that our strategic plan represents the expectations, interests and ideas of our community, our stakeholder engagement efforts are not complete.
-Each strategic initiative will include a specific stakeholder engagement plan, to provide ongoing input and feedback during implementation.
+Throughout the Strategic Plan implementation process, we will continue to gather ongoing input and feedback.